AdobeDocs/experience-manager-cloud-manager.de-DE/help/release-notes/current.md

 <!-- There are no significant new features or bug fixes in the May Cloud Manager release. -->

-Die Veröffentlichung der nächsten Version ist für den Freitag, 7.
+Die Veröffentlichung der nächsten Version ist für den 7.
 August 2025 geplant.

 <!-- SAVE FOR FUTURE POSSIBLE USE There are no significant new features or bug fixes in the May Cloud Manager release. -->